DawnLightRise/SpaSNE/README.md

 # 6. Contact information

 Please contact our team if you have any questions:
 *Only members of the Lin Xu Lab are listed here.
-For the full author list, please refer to the information of the publication provided above.*
+For the full author list, please refer to the information of the publication listed above.*

 **Yuansheng Zhou**
 Email: [Yuansheng.Zhou@UTSouthwestern.edu](mailto:Yuansheng.Zhou@UTSouthwestern.edu)